willpinha/oklch-color-shades/README.md

-# color-shades
+# Color Shades

-🌈 A list of 70 color shades made with OKLCH
+> 🌈 A list of 70 color shades made with OKLCH